 Countries of supply:

 Snide sources its products from approximately 10 suppliers.
 During the year the majority of products are sourced from supplier sites in the UK.
 The fabrics are purchased from reputable mills in the UK, which meet Snide’s high-quality standards.
 Snide London exercises caution when approving suppliers to ensure that products are only sourced in countries that respect human rights.

-Responsibility for Thomas Pink’s anti-slavery initiatives lies with the team of directors.
+Responsibility for Snide London’s anti-slavery initiatives lies with the team of directors.
 Risk assessments, due diligence and training are carried out by these individuals who then review policies as required and submit any necessary revisions

 Snide London has developed the following policies to address human trafficking and slavery in its’ supply chain and business.
-All policies are available to employees through a central online database.
+All policies are available to employees.